Some arithmetic properties of Weil polynomials of the form $t^{2g}+at^g+q^g$: Weil-central isogeny classes

 \subsection{Weil polynomial after field extension}

 Our results on cyclicity and growth are for Weil-central isogeny classes.
 Thus, in this section we study which extensions $\mathcal{A}_n$ of a Weil-central isogeny class $\mathcal{A}$ are Weil-central as well.
-Lemma \ref{lemma:a_n} below gives the answer and is from where the ``$- \cup_{1<d\nmid g} d\mathbb{N}$'' of Theorem \ref{thm:main} comes from.
+Lemma \ref{lemma:a_n} below gives the answer and is from where the set $S_{g,\ell}$ of Theorem \ref{thm:main} contains only numbers which are coprime with $g$.

-In the case of such a surface $\mathcal{S}$, from \cite[Theorem 6]{HOWE2002139}, we know that $\mathcal{S}_n$ splits for $n$ even.
-However, our criterion is independent of the simplicity or not of the isogeny class, so we do not worry about that.
+When dealing with cyclicity, it is natural to ask about the simplicity or not of the abelian variety.
+For example, in the case of a Weil-central isogeny class $\mathcal{A}$ of abelian surfaces, we know that $\mathcal{A}_n$ splits for $n$ even (see \cite[Theorem 6]{HOWE2002139}).
+However, our results about Weil-central isogeny classes (as well as our results on cyclicity) are independent on the simplicity or not of the considered abelian variety.

 \begin{lemma} Suppose the isogeny class $\mathcal{A}$ has Weil polynomial $f_{\mathcal{A}}(t)=t^{2g} + a_1t^g+q^g$, with $\gcd(a_1,p)=1$, i.e. it is an ordinary isogeny class.
 Then, its extensions $\mathcal{A}_n$ have Weil polynomials $f_{\mathcal{A}_n}(t)=t^{2g} + a_nt^{g}+q^{ng}$ for every $n$ such that $\gcd(n,g)=1$, where $a_n$ is obtained recursively